-At the end of Section 1.1, we introduced notations for the standard number systems we use in mathematics.
-We also discussed some closure properties of the standard number systems.
-For this text, it is assumed that the reader is familiar with these closure properties and the basic rules of algebra that apply to all real numbers.
-That is, it is assumed the reader is familiar with the properties of the real numbers shown in Table 1.2.
+At the end of Section 1.1, we introduced notations for the standard number systems we use in mathematics and discussed their closure properties.
+For this text, it is assumed that the reader is familiar with these closure properties and the basic rules of algebra that apply to all real numbers that are given in Table 1.2.